 I quickly dressed in my uniform and ran down to breakfast.
 I was behind schedule.
 Usually I had eaten by now.

 I sat alone at the Gryffindor table.
 Nobody wanted to sit by the frizzy haired ginger who everyone hated.
 It was routine to act like I wasn’t there to the students of Hogwarts.

-I seriously wish that the four of them thought that the rules applied to them.
+I seriously wish that the three of them thought that the rules applied to them.

 Speak of the devil, and the devil will appear.
 Or in this case, devils.
-I looked up in surprise as Albus, Scorpius, Aiden, and Nathan took seats around me.
+I looked up in surprise as Albus, Scorpius, and Aiden took seats around me.

 “Hey, um. . . ” Scorpius said awkwardly.
 I narrowed my eyes at him.
 He knew my name.
 I silently dared him to say it.

 Albus interrupted him.
 “Deandra.
 We’re really sorry.
 About—”

 “About everything.”
 Aiden said, looking confident.
 “We’re sorry about everything.